 Submitting your application

-You will need to submit your completed form to the Graduate Admissions and Recruitment Office using the upload portal.
+You will need to submit the required documentation to the Graduate Admissions and Recruitment Office using the upload portal.
 The recommended submission date for the form varies by the term of admission.

 |Term of admission||Recommended deadline if no visa is required||Recommended deadline if a visa is required|